backstage/backstage/.changeset/sixty-bears-camp.md

 ---
-'@backstage/plugin-scaffolder': minor
+'@backstage/plugin-scaffolder': patch
 ---

-`MultiEntityPicker` is able to be set as required
+Fixed a bug where the `MultiEntityPicker` was not able to be set as required